99 (2009 film): Plot

-Sachin visits a garments shop in Palika Bazar to collect the money.
+Sachin visits a garment shop to collect the money.
 Zaramud discovers through recorded conversations on JC's sim that they had duplicated that the match was fixed on the side of the South Africans, and JC was behind it.
 He hands over the recordings to the CBI.
 Sachin gets chased by the police immediately after he receives the bag full of money.
 He manages to reach his hotel room, although the police also follow him to the hotel.
-He finds AGM waiting in the room, and hands over the bag to AGM after AGM agrees never to bother Zaramud, Rahul or him again.
+He finds AGM waiting in the room and hands over the bag to AGM.
 As AGM reaches the hotel lobby, he is cornered by a group of policemen.
 There are sounds of shots being fired.

-Kuber visits Rahul again to demand his money, and threatens him with a loaded revolver.
-In a fit of rage, Rahul snatches the revolver from Kuber and accidentally shoots him through his palm.
-Kuber is shocked, and takes Rahul's old car both as payment and for getting to the hospital.
-Soon after, the car crashes.
-Salesman visits Rahul at the office with the stolen briefcase, recognizing it to be his.
+A salesman visits Rahul at the office with the stolen briefcase, recognizing it to be his.
 Rahul finds the money intact in the secret compartment.
-Elsewhere, as Sachin and Zaramud checkout of the hotel, they are encountered by Kewal Pandey, who gives them the remaining half of the money he owed to AGM.

-As the end credits roll, it is revealed that Sachin and Pooja have opened a coffee-shop, Zaramud has become a poster boy for fitness, and the recorded conversations from JC's sim had helped unearth the match-fixing scandal that had rocked the cricketing world in the year 2000.
+Elsewhere, as Sachin and Zaramud check out of the hotel, they are encountered by Kewal Pandey, who gives them the remaining half of the money he owed to AGM.
+As the end credits roll, it is revealed that Sachin and Pooja have opened a coffee shop, Zaramud has become a poster boy for fitness, and the recorded conversations from JC's SIM had helped unearth the match-fixing scandal that had rocked the cricketing world in the year 2000.